Bia Limova via Pexels

 Accruals and Financial Close

 If your company's financial year doesn't align with the tax year (many UK companies use a calendar year or other period), the 5 April reconciliation still matters.
 Commission accruals need to be accurate for both tax reporting and management accounts.
 Unreconciled commission creates uncertainty in your cost base that ripples through financial statements.
+For organisations using Xero or similar platforms, commission reconciliation and payroll integration ensures your financial close is clean.

 The Step-by-Step Checklist